rl-starbound/rl_betterenvirohazards/README.md

 ## Compatibility

 As this is considered a "bugfix" mod, it has an early-loading priority, so other mods that alter the environment hazards may override it.
+* Frackin Universe replaces biomeairless, but its replacement is effectively identical to this mod's.
+* Starburst Rework replaces all four base game environment hazards, so there is little point in using this mod with it.

 This mod does not alter any non-base game environment hazards.
 Mod authors of those hazards should modify their code to behave similarly to this mod, to avoid similar bugs with their mods' hazards.